 Most of the time we execute Python scripts directly from the command line, thus in some cases, we may also need to pass arguments to those scripts directly from the command line.
 In such cases,

 sys.argv comes handy.

-sys module is a list object that stores command-line arguments passed to a Python script as strings.
+sys module.
+It stores all the command-line arguments passed to a script as string objects.

-The arguments that we pass from the command line get stored in the
+The arguments that we pass from the command line are stored as strings in the

-sys.argv list as strings provided that the name of the file occupies the first place.
+sys.argv list, provided the name of the file occupies the first place.